rsha256/TI-Programs/Programming/README.md

 ## How to actually code

-- `cp -r template/ yourProjectName/` and then code ur prgm in `yourProjectName/src/main.c`
+- `cp -r template/ yourProjectName/` and then code your prgm in `yourProjectName/src/main.c`

 ## How to run